Hdofsksu223/TBAPP/README.md

 Brief explanation of each '.py' file:

-tbApp: First try.
+    -tbApp: First try.
 Barely functional.<br>
-tbAppData: Scrapes the user's bet history data in the site and inserts it into a database.<br>
+    -tbAppData: Scrapes the user's bet history data in the site and inserts it into a database.<br>
-tbAppMulti: Draft for a multi-sport betting program.
+    -tbAppMulti: Draft for a multi-sport betting program.
 Not functional.<br>
-tbAppPinpon: Bets on table tennis.
+    -tbAppPinpon: Bets on table tennis.
 Functional.<br>
-tbAppTest: Draft for testing purposes.<br>
+    -tbAppTest: Draft for testing purposes.<br>
-tbAppTest2: Draft for testing purposes.<br>
+    -tbAppTest2: Draft for testing purposes.<br>
-tbDB: Database query analysis.<br>
+    -tbDB: Database query analysis.<br>
-tbLogReader: Reads log files to get betting instance scoreboards.<br>
+    -tbLogReader: Reads log files to get betting instance scoreboards.<br>